Is Pula Worth Visiting? My Honest Experience

 To get to Veliki Brijun, you’ll have to buy a ticket for a boat departing from Fažana.
 There are several daily departures, starting from 9 am, and a return boat ticket is included in the price.

-Another popular Brioni island to visit is a smaller Sveti Jerolim island.
+Another popular Brioni island to visit is the smaller Sveti Jerolim island.
 You can take a boat to the island, but I took a kayak tour to Sveti Jerolim, and it was a fun and unique way to discover the island.

 4. Admire Ancient Roman Ruins